 Stay with us and you can enjoy watching this restored beauty making her way through the water from our position on the riverbank.
 You won't find anything like this at any other holiday park.
-Give the captain a wave and get a friendly 'toot toot' in return!
+Give the captain a wave and get a friendly 'toot toot' in return.

 The historic Wanganui Rowing Club building was restored to house the early stages of Waimarie's restoration and the Riverboat Museum.
 The museum contains a full photographic record of the salvage of Waimarie and fascinating displays of river-related artefacts and photographs focusing on the riverboat era.
-Museum guide is on hand to assist with queries and further information.

 In the late 1800s the Whanganui River was an international tourists' mecca, boasting a 12-strong fleet of riverboats run by Alexander Hatrick & Co to provide access from the coast to Taumarunui.